MicrosoftDocs/sql-docs/docs/ado/reference/rds-api/createobject-method-rds.md

 ---
+title: "CreateObject Method (RDS)"
 description: "CreateObject Method (RDS)"
-title: "CreateObject Method (RDS) | Microsoft Docs" ms.prod: sql ms.prod_service: connectivity ms.technology: ado
-ms.custom: ""
+author: rothja
+ms.author: jroth
 ms.date: "01/19/2017"
-ms.reviewer: ""
+ms.prod: sql
+ms.technology: ado
 ms.topic: reference
-apitype: "COM"
 helpviewer_keywords:
   - "CreateObject method [ADO]"
-ms.assetid: dec96be6-0b31-4953-9c9a-e962b5afcd18
-author: rothja
-ms.author: jroth
+apitype: "COM"
 ---
 # CreateObject Method (RDS)
 Creates the proxy for the target business object and returns a pointer to it.
 The proxy packages and marshals data to the server-side stub for communications with the business object to send requests and data over the Internet.
 For in-process component objects, no proxies are used, just a pointer to the object is provided.